aadi1405/gotyourback/README.md

 # TOEFL / IELTS
-= English Proficiency test that is required by most US universities
+- English Proficiency test that is required by most US universities

+# Other Requirements include:
+The following vary according to the university and program
+## Recommendation Letters
+-Generally 3-4 recommendation letters from work colleagues or university professors.
+Preferably approach professors who you have personally worked with either for a club, project or coursework.
+## Statement of Purpose (SOP)
+-An essay describing your "purpose" for applying to the particular program at the particular university.
+SOP usually includes personal background, work/project/research experience, extra & co-curriculur, reason for applying to the particular program and university, future goals etc.
+## Interview / Video Questionnaire